svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ![First part of the Create Droplet form](create-droplet-1.png)

 A server instance is called a Droplet.
 Click the 'Create Droplet ' button and fill in the form.
 Pick a hostname, select the smallest size, pick a region close to you.
-As operating system image, we'll be using a 32-bit Ubuntu Linux, Ubuntu version 13.04 x32.
-You can optionally use an SSH key pair to log in, just skip this option if you are uncomfortable with this.
+As operating system image, we'll be using a 32-bit Ubuntu Linux, version 13.04 x32.
+You can optionally use an SSH key pair to log in - it is a good idea, see [How to Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) - just skip this option for now if you are uncomfortable with it, it is not necessary for this tutorial.
 Finally click the 'Create Droplet' button.

 ![Second part of the Create Droplet form](create-droplet-2.png)